AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/InterfaceFamilyTypeExtensions/README.md

 InterfaceFamilyTypeExtensions Class
 ===================================
-AutomationML 2.1 APIExtension methods for an InterfaceClass element and its defining class [InterfaceFamilyType][1].
+Extension methods for an InterfaceClass element and its defining class [InterfaceFamilyType][1].

 Inheritance Hierarchy